-Third-party Object Models: Axiom, DOM, JDOM2, XOM, and DOM4J
+Third-party object models: Axiom, DOM, JDOM2, XOM, and DOM4J

-This section is relevant to SaxonJ only.
+The remainder of this section is relevant to SaxonJ only.

 In the case of DOM, all Saxon editions support DOM access "out of the box", and no special configuration action is necessary.
-See also The Domino Tree Model.
+See also The Domino tree model.

 Support for Axiom, JDOM2, XOM, and DOM4J is not available "out of the box" with